Environment-Studios-Official/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 <br />- Changed the texture and model for the explosion mace
 <br />- [API] Colorful Powers API has been updated to version 15
 <br />- [Bugfix] Fixed a bug that caused the transformation animation to not play (Only 1.20.6)
+<br />- [Bugfix] Fixed a bug with EntityData that caused players to be kicked off the server (Only 1.20.4)
 <br />- [Bugfix] Fixed a bug due to the animation of the energium golem's melee attack not being played
 <br />- [Bugfix] Fixed a bug that caused the power received from the elemental power generator to quickly disappear
 <br />- [Bugfix] Fixed a bug that caused vacuum battery not to work